swillasnomads/Blog/content/posts/Aug17-23_England.md

 {{< carousel title="" >}}
 &nbsp;

-When you find yourself board of London the next time you visit, consider going to York.
+When you find yourself bored of London the next time you visit, consider going to York.

 {{< figure src="/img/Aug17-23/sam_apple_big_ben.jpg" >}}
 &nbsp;